DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 Mapping dynamic textures is not as efficient as mapping dynamic buffers, and typical usage scenarios are similar to `ITexture::UpdateData()`.

+There is no simple way to implement high-frequency texture updates across all APIs, so Diligent expects that this will be implemented by the application using low-level API interoperability.

 This method is illustrated by `Tutorial11_ResourceUpdates::UpdateTexture()` function.